-Information required by this item relating to our executive officers is incorporated by reference to "Part I - Information About our Executive Officers" of this Form 10-K. Information required by this item relating to our directors and corporate governance matters is incorporated by reference to the sections captioned "Governance of the Company - Our Corporate Governance Guidelines," "Governance of the Company - Director Nomination Process," "Governance of the Company - Board Committees - Current Committee Membership and Meetings Held During 2022," "Governance of the Company - Board Committees - Audit Committee," "Agenda Item 1 - Election of Directors" and "General Information - Shareholder Proposals for the 2024 Annual Meeting" of LNC's Proxy Statement for the Annual Meeting scheduled for May 25, 2023.
+Information required by this item relating to our executive officers is incorporated by reference to "Part I - Information About our Executive Officers" of this Form 10-K. Information required by this item relating to our directors and corporate governance matters is incorporated by reference to the sections captioned "Governance of the Company - Our Corporate Governance Guidelines," "Governance of the Company - Board Committees - Current Committee Membership and Meetings Held During 2022," "Governance of the Company - Board Committees - Audit Committee," "Agenda Item 1 - Election of Directors" and "General Information - Shareholder Proposals for the 2024 Annual Meeting" of LNC's Proxy Statement for the Annual Meeting scheduled for May 25, 2023.